arturborycki/mcp-server/teradata/README.md

 # Teradata

-A Model Context Protocol server that provides read-only access to PostgreSQL databases.
+A Model Context Protocol server that provides read-only access to Teradata databases.
 This server enables LLMs to inspect database schemas and execute read-only queries.

 ## Components